benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 #### Ensemble enrichment

-Ensemble enrichment computes the enrichment of a given phenotype relative to an ensemble of randomized phenotypes, as described in [our bioRxiv preprint](https://doi.org/10.1101/2020.04.24.058958).
+Ensemble enrichment computes the enrichment of a given phenotype relative to an ensemble of randomized phenotypes, as described in [our paper](https://doi.org/10.1038/s41467-021-22862-1).

 This proceeds across `ComputeAllCategoryNulls` (precompute category nulls) and `EnsembleEnrichment` (evaluate significance relative to these nulls), as described in the [wiki](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis/wiki/Ensemble-enrichment).